jpleet/ebeeb/readme.md

 ## Hunting Interferring Predator-Prey (HIPP)

 Since the Lotka-Volterra example, the prey populations have been sessile for faster computations.
-Another benefit of stationary prey is that an *rtree* can store their locations and allow for quick neighbour searches.
-(The explicit logistic growth example also uses an *rtree* to place offspring in open space.)
+Another benefit of stationary prey is that an [*R-tree*](https://en.wikipedia.org/wiki/R-tree) can store their locations and allow for quick neighbour searches.
+(The explicit logistic growth example also uses an *R-tree* to place offspring in open space.)
 Predators can efficiently scan and change direction to the nearest prey.

 !PROCESSING!